aaronjhf/Linear-Models/README.md

-This repo is dedicated to recaputilating various results relevant to machine learning in idealized settings, such as linear models, or on now canonical and thoroughly studied datasets, such as CIFAR-10 and MNIST.
+This repo is dedicated to recaputilating various results relevant to machine learning in idealized settings, such as linear models, or tasks on classic data sets, like CIFAR-10 and MNIST.
-We also follow "A Solveable Model of Neural Scaling Laws" by Maloney, Roberts, and Sully, which analyzes scaling in the case of random feature models.
-We intersperse additional explorations throughout.
+I also follow "A Solveable Model of Neural Scaling Laws" by Maloney, Roberts, and Sully, which analyzes scaling in the case of random feature models.
+I intersperse additional explorations throughout.